 Founder and artistic director of Compagnie Flak, José Navas carries out his overall artistic approach in three distinct ways: he dances with intensity in solo shows charged with emotion, he constructs abstract and captivating group pieces, and he creates pieces of contemporary ballet with classicism and sensitivity.
-As guest choreographer for prestigious ballet companies, he created an iconoclastic version of Giselle (2013, for Ballet BC) and Dénouement/Auflösung (2015, for the German company Tanzmainz).
-He has performed his latest solo show, Rites, many times in Quebec and in Europe since Danse Danse and Place des Arts co-presented its premiere in 2015.
-His work has been presented in 30 countries in the Americas, Europe and Asia.
+As guest choreographer for prestigious ballet companies, he created an iconoclastic version of Giselle (2013) for Ballet BC, Watershed (2013) for the National ballet of Canada, and Dénouement/Auflösung (2015) for the German company tanzmainz.
+He has performed his latest solo show, Rites, many times in Europe and Quebec.
+An Associate Dance Artist of the National Arts Centre, José Navas has presented his work in 30 countries in the Americas, Europe and Asia.

 José Navas began his choreographic career in 1991 and was quickly recognized on the international scene as a talented and charismatic soloist.
 His first group creations were characterized by their assertive sensuality, bold statements and unexpected universes.
 These pieces included an element of theatricality that is reflected today only in his solo work.
 Since 2005, Navas has opted for sobriety and the pursuit of pure movement, giving his artistic approach two distinct directions.